Dragonix230/Java_Program/README.md

   - Takes binary input from the user.
   - Uses mathematical logic to calculate the decimal equivalent.
   - Outputs the result.

 ---

+### 16. Even Numbers from 0 to 10
+- **Description**: Prints only even numbers from 0 to 10 using a for loop.
+- **Key Features**:
+  - Uses a `for` loop with a step size of 2.
+  - Outputs even numbers between 0 and 10.

+---

+### 17. Odd Numbers from 0 to 10
+- **Description**: Prints only odd numbers from 0 to 10 using a for loop.
+- **Key Features**:
+  - Uses a `for` loop with a step size of 2, starting from 1.
+  - Outputs odd numbers between 0 and 10.

+---

+### 18. Print Tables
+- **Description**: Prints the multiplication tables for 2 from 0 to 10 using a for loop.
+- **Key Features**:
+  - Uses a `for` loop to generate and print the multiplication table for the number 2.
+  - Outputs the table from 2 × 0 to 2 × 10.

+---

+### 19. Armstrong Number Checker
+- **Description**: Finds Armstrong numbers between 100 and 999.
+- **Key Features**:
+  - Loops through numbers between 100 and 999.
+  - Checks if a number is an Armstrong number (sum of cubes of its digits equals the number).
+  - Outputs the Armstrong numbers.

+---

+### 20. Power Calculator
+- **Description**: Calculates the power of a base number by entering inputs.
+- **Key Features**:
+  - Takes base and exponent as inputs.
+  - Calculates and outputs the power of the base number raised to the exponent.

+---